 POST EXPOSURE EVALUATION AND FOLLOW UP:

-A. When an employee incurs an exposure incident, it must be reported to the University Safety Director (Director, Public Safety & Police Services).
+A. When an employee incurs an exposure incident, it must be reported to the University Safety Director (Director, Public Safety and Chief of Police).
 The University Accident/Injury/Illness Report will be used for this purpose.

 B. The University Safety Director will evaluate the circumstances surrounding the exposure incident, including an evaluation of the policies and "failures of control" at the time of the exposure incident.
 The engineering controls and work practices in place, as well as protective equipment or clothing used at the time of the incident will also be evaluated.

 C. Employees who incur an exposure incident shall be referred to the University Health Center and will be offered post-exposure evaluation and follow-up that will include the following:

 1. Documentation of the route of exposure and the circumstances related to the incident.

 2. If possible, the identification of the source individual, and if possible, the status of the source individual.

 3. If consent is obtained, the blood of the source individual will be tested for HIV/HBV infectivity.

 4. The results of the testing of the source individual will be made available to the exposed employee and the employee will be informed about the applicable laws and regulations concerning disclosure of the identity of the source individual.